srobo/docs/rules/pit_rules.md

 ## Robot Rules

 - Robots must be safely immobilised before being carried around the venue
-- The power switch on top of your robot must always be accessible whenever the robot is powered
+- The power switch must be on top of your robot and accessible whenever the robot is powered